 Averages for Khao Lak in April

-The Thai New Year, known as Songkran, is celebrated in April, when huge water fights take place throughout every resort.
+Luckily, the Thai New Year, known as Songkran, is celebrated in April, when huge water fights take place throughout every resort.
 Not only is this a great way to cool down, it's also a fantastic way to have fun with the whole family.

 Khao Lak is a superb destination for those who enjoy scuba diving.
 Similan Diving Safaris is a PADI 5-Star Dive Centre which offers a selection of courses and excursions, with something to suit everyone.
 Whether you're a professional diver with years of experience or this is your first time donning a scuba suit, Similan Diving Safaris will take care of you and make sure you have an amazing day out.

 If you're looking for somewhere to dine surrounded by beautiful scenery, visit the Phu Khao Lak resort's restaurant.
-Here you'll find a huge selection of cuisine, including traditional Thai dishes and fresh sea food.
+Here you'll find a huge selection of cuisine, including traditional Thai dishes and fresh seafood.